What is the Guide for?

-Our classification of different therapies and other background information is based on a 2011 report to the Australian Government, prepared by four Australian experts in autism spectrum disorder (ASD): Dr Jacqueline Roberts, Professor Margot Prior, Sylvia Rodger and Katrina Williams.
+Our classification of autism therapies and other background information is based on a 2011 report to the Australian Government, prepared by five Australian experts in autism: Professor Jacqueline Roberts, Professor Margot Prior, Professor Sylvia Rodger, Professor Katrina Williams and Dr Rebecca Sutherland.
 The report identified common therapies and practices used in Australia.

 Why does the Guide focus on evidence from scientific research?

-Read more about how ASD interventions are researched and tested.
+Read more about how autism interventions are researched and tested.

 What is the ‘research rating’ in each short therapy guide based on?

-Each short therapy guide offers a research rating of an autism spectrum disorder (ASD) therapy.
+Each short guide offers a research rating of an autism therapy.
 These are the ratings: